KazakovKB/KazakovKB/README.md

 - 🛠 Over 5 years of experience in data analysis
 - 🔭 Currently working as a Product Analyst at [Lofty](https://lofty.today/) (AdTech)
-- 💬 Feel free to ask me about data analysis, financial markets, and trading
 - 📫 How to reach me:👇